jamwaffles/jamwaffles.github.io/_posts/2017-09-21-analytics-events-with-redux-and-react.md

 ❶ Define `childContextTypes` to allow child components to ask for `logEvent` using their `contextTypes` property.

 ❷ Make the definition of `logEvent`.
-In this case, it's a function that will be called like `context.logEvent('foo', { bar: 'true '})` which matches the Redux action signature written earlier earlier.
+In this case, it's a function that will be called like `context.logEvent('foo', { bar: 'true '})` which matches the Redux action signature written earlier.

 ❸ Don't need any state from the store, so we can just return an empty object.